davidmweber/lxc-kafka-playground/README.md

 the [available ReST](https://docs.confluent.io/current/schema-registry/docs/intro.html#quickstart) functions.
 * Zookeeper is at port 2181.
 Check if Kafka is running using `echo dump | nc 10.x.x.x 2128` and look for "broker".
 * A KSQL server will be running on the container.
 Connect to it using `bin/ksql-cli remote 10.x.x.x`.
-The full suite of KSQL tools are available in `/root/ksql/bin`/.
+The full suite of KSQL tools are available in `/root/ksql/bin/`.
-* ElasticSearch is currently only available on localhost.
+* ElasticSearch is exposed on port 9200 on the container.
+Use `curl http://10.x.x.x:9200` to retrieve basic information about this server.
+* Access a shell on the container using `lxc exec <container-name> bash`.
+The KSQL tool set is available from `ksql/bin/`.

+See [this video](https://www.youtube.com/embed/A45uRzJiv7I) for a taste as to what this container can do.

 Useful tools: [Kafka streams Scala](https://github.com/lightbend/kafka-streams-scala)